a-star-search/OrigamiWebApp/README.txt

 ========================
 OrigamiWebApp>heroku war:deploy target\OrigamiWebApp.war --app murmuring-dawn-69778

-In order to deploy a war to heroku I had to install a plugin
+In order to deploy the war to heroku, install a plugin

 OrigamiWebApp>heroku plugins:install heroku-cli-deploy

-otherwise you have to deploy from a git repo (follow this guide http://www.alienfactory.co.uk/articles/using-mercurial-and-git-in-harmony)
+otherwise you have to deploy from a git repo (http://www.alienfactory.co.uk/articles/using-mercurial-and-git-in-harmony)

 https://murmuring-dawn-69778.herokuapp.com/